MetaCoq/metacoq/README.md

 ## MetaCoq

-For general documentation about MetaCoq, see (the corresponding readme)[./METACOQ.md].
+For general documentation about MetaCoq, see [the corresponding readme](./METACOQ.md).

 ## Installing the artefact